-CALGARY, Alberta, May 04, 2022 (GLOBE NEWSWIRE) — Sugarbud Craft Growers Corp.
-(TSXV: SUGR, SUGR.WT, SUGR.WS, SUGR.WR, SUGR.DB) (OTCQB: SBUDF) (“Sugarbud” or the “Company“) is pleased to announce the closing of its first tranche of its previously-announced marketed public offering (the “Offering“) of convertible debenture units (each, a “Debenture Unit“) for aggregate gross proceeds of $848,000.
+CALGARY, Alberta, May 27, 2022 (GLOBE NEWSWIRE) — Sugarbud Craft Growers Corp.
+(TSXV: SUGR, SUGR.WT, SUGR.WS, SUGR.WR, SUGR.DB) (OTCQB: SBUDF) (“Sugarbud” or the “Company“) is pleased to announce the closing of the second and final tranche of its previously-announced marketed public offering (the “Offering“) of convertible debenture units (each, a “Debenture Unit“) for aggregate gross proceeds of $438,000.
+The aggregate gross proceeds to the Company from the first and second tranche closing of the Offering is approximately $1.286 million.
 Net proceeds from the Offering will be used for additional processing and production equipment purchases, facility upgrades and other corporate purposes.

-Research Capital Corporation was the sole agent and sole bookrunner in connection with the Offering.
+Research Capital Corporation (the “Agent“) was the sole agent and sole bookrunner in connection with the Offering.

 Each Debenture Unit issued under the Offering consists of: (i) one 12.0% secured convertible debenture (each, a “Debenture“); and (ii) 1,000 common share purchase warrants of the Company (each, a “Warrant“).
 Each Warrant will entitle the holder thereof to purchase one Common Share at an exercise price of $1.00 for a period of five (5) years following the closing of the Offering.